Chris Kapenga

 Christopher Lee Kapenga (born February 19, 1972) is an American businessman and Republican politician from Waukesha County, Wisconsin.
-He was the president of the Wisconsin Senate, serving from 2021 until 2025, and has served in the state Senate since 2015, representing Wisconsin's 33rd Senate district.
-He previously served two and a half terms in the Wisconsin State Assembly.
+He is a member of the Wisconsin Senate, representing Wisconsin's 33rd Senate district since August 2015; he served as president of the Senate for the 2021-2022 and 2023-2024 terms.
+Before being elected to the Senate, he served two and a half terms in the Wisconsin State Assembly (2011-2015).

 Early life, education, and early career

 Chris Kapenga was born in Zeeland, Michigan, on February 19, 1972.
 He earned his bachelor's degree in accounting from Calvin College and subsequently worked as an accountant.
 He owned a business, Integrated Time Systems, that provided timekeeping systems (software and hardware) to businesses.
 He sold the business in 2019 to Ascentis Corp.
 In 2014, Kapenga invested in Eye Care of Wisconsin, an optometrist network; his wife ran the business's operation and Kapenga became its registered agent.